AndrewCRMartin/agl/README.md

   more highly.
 I'm guessing that it is actually longer.
 I think we need to trim tails from the sequences before calculating the score.

+- 12545H gives mouse VH IGHV1-53*01 instead of IGHV1S81*02 which is one
+  mutation better

 Data
 ----